skywalkapps/nav-priority/README.md

 ### How to use

-The plugin requires only one file to include in your project.
-Within the download you'll find minified and plain versions of JS.
+Include JS and CSS for the plugin in your project.
+Choose between uncompressed and minified files.

 ```
 nav-priority/
 └── dist/
+    └── javascripts/
+        ├── nav-priority-util.js
         ├── nav-priority.js
+        └── nav-priority.min.js
+    └── stylesheets
+        ├── nav-priority.css
         └── nav-priority.min.css
 ```

 ## Creator